 We’ll cover some of Mike’s tips for how to achieve the right trade show ROI below, you can watch the video for a more comprehensive overview.

-Why Is Trade Show Planning Important?
+Why Is Planning for a Trade Show Important?

 Let’s start by answering the question “What is a trade show?
 A trade show is an event where members of a particular industry come together to display and demonstrate their products and services.
 This is all in the hopes of generating interest in their business among event attendees and generating potential leads.
 These events are often held in large convention spaces and last anywhere from a day to a week.
 Exhibitors may set up tables or high-production booths to showcase their offerings and talk to event attendees.